 9. A spooky tree of fear

 Fear is a big thing for all of us.
 Every human being on this Earth is afraid of something.
-I think that the first step of changing and dealing with fear is to become aware of it and acknowledge its presence.
+I think that the first step in changing and dealing with fear is to become aware of it and acknowledge its presence.

 In order to do this through art journaling, here’s a Halloween prompt with a spooky tree.
-This tree is without leaves and the braches are like old, dry arms in spasms.
+This tree is without leaves and the branches are like old, dry arms in spasms.
 You’re familiar with the well-known Halloween trees.

 Draw a tree like this and write your fears on the branches.
 After you’ve finished, think about how the tree is practically dead and has no control over anything anymore.
-Now, your words being on it become just as the tree: ugly and dead.
+Now, your words being on it become just like the tree: ugly and dead.
 You can write beneath the tree something like this:

 This tree is dying and so are my fears.